 What Commercial General Liability Insurance Doesn’t Cover

 - Professional liability: Many businesses in the service industry, such as accounting and interior design firms, need professional liability insurance.
-This covers losses that come from a professional mistake, such as poor investment advice and failure to honor a contract.
+This covers losses from a professional mistake, such as poor investment advice and failure to honor a contract.
 You may be interested in our roundup of the leading professional liability insurance companies if you’re looking to get this coverage.

 - Workers’ compensation: If your employees become injured or ill because of their work, general liability will not help them or protect your business.
 For this, you need workers’ compensation insurance, which helps the employees with wage replacement, medical costs, and treatment.